2022 Illinois Senate election: District 25

-The district has been represented by Democrat Karina Villa since January 13, 2021.
+The district had been represented by Democrat Karina Villa since January 13, 2021.
 She was first elected with 51.0% of the vote in 2020.
 Heather Brown, a West Chicago city alderwoman, was the Republican nominee.

 District 26

-The district has been represented by Republican Minority Leader Dan McConchie since his appointment on April 20, 2016.
+The district had been represented by Republican Minority Leader Dan McConchie since his appointment on April 20, 2016.
 McConchie was re-elected with 54.7% of the vote in 2018.
 Maria Peterson, a small business owner, was the Democratic nominee.

 District 27

-The district has been represented by Democrat Ann Gillespie since January 9, 2019.
+The district had been represented by Democrat Ann Gillespie since January 9, 2019.
 She was first elected with 52.0% of the vote in 2018.
 Joshua Alvarado, a video production artist, and Bill Robertson, a former school superintendent, ran for the Republican nomination.
 Robertson won the nomination.

 District 28

-The district has been represented by Democratic Deputy Majority Leader Laura Murphy since her appointment on October 5, 2015.
+The district had been represented by Democratic Deputy Majority Leader Laura Murphy since her appointment on October 5, 2015.
 She was re-elected unopposed in 2020.
 Sal Raspanti, the city clerk for Park Ridge, was the Republican nominee.

 District 29

-The district has been represented by Democrat Julie Morrison since January 9, 2013.
+The district had been represented by Democrat Julie Morrison since January 9, 2013.
 Morrison was re-elected with 63.2% of the vote in 2018.
 Morrison faced no other ballot-listed candidates in the general election.

 Districts 30–59

 District 30

 The district had been represented by Democrat Terry Link since January 8, 1997.
 He was re-elected with 68.0% of the vote in 2018.
-Terry Link resigned his seat on September 12, 2020 because of "roughly a month after he was charged with a federal count of income tax evasion."
+Terry Link resigned his seat on September 12, 2020, because of "roughly a month after he was charged with a federal count of income tax evasion."
 On September 16, 2020, Link "pleaded guilty to a federal count of filing a false tax return."
 Adriane Johnson, a chamber of commerce president, was appointed on October 12, 2020.
 Johnson faced no other ballot-listed candidates in the general election.

 District 31

 The district had been represented by Democrat Melinda Bush since January 9, 2013.
 Bush was re-elected with 58.5% of the vote in 2020.
-She is not seeking re-election.
+She was not seeking re-election.
 Mary Edly-Allen, a former state representative from the 51st district, and Sam Yingling, state representative from the 62nd district, ran for the Democratic nomination.
 Edly-Allen won the nomination.
 Adam Solano, a financial advisor, was the Republican nominee.

 District 32

-The district has been represented by Republican Craig Wilcox since his appointment on October 1, 2018.
+The district had been represented by Republican Craig Wilcox since his appointment on October 1, 2018.
 Wilcox was elected with 54.7% of the vote in 2018.
 Allena Barbato, an attorney, was the Democratic nominee.

 District 33

-The district has been represented by Republican Assistant Minority Leader Don DeWitte since his appointment in September 2018.
+The district had been represented by Republican Assistant Minority Leader Don DeWitte since his appointment in September 2018.
 DeWitte was elected with 50.6% of the vote in 2018.
 He faced no other ballot-listed candidates in the general election.

 District 34

-The district has been represented by Democrat Steve Stadelman since January 9, 2013.
+The district had been represented by Democrat Steve Stadelman since January 9, 2013.
 Stadelman was re-elected with 61.7% of the vote in 2020.
 Juan Reyes, a former police officer, was the Republican nominee.